PedroPerpetua/django-rest-framework-boilerplate/app/core/extensions/README.md

 # core/extensions
 This folder includes some useful "extensions" to Django itself, such as fields and widgets.
-Also includes an `utils.py` file with useful, common functions.

 ## Fields